Complete Story

 Robert A. Chapman, M.D.

-Dr. Robert Chapman is beginning his third term on the MSHO Board of Directors.
-Bob's position as Director of the Josephine Ford Cancer Center at Henry Ford, his involvement in the Michigan Cancer Consortium and other state and national organizations, his participation in major clinical trials and his dedication to Michigan's medically underserved patients provides valued expertise and perspective to the work of the Society.
+Dr. Robert Chapman’s longevity on the MSHO Board of Directors reaffirms his commitment to advancing cancer care for Michigan patients.
+Bob’s position as Director of the Josephine Ford Cancer Institute at Henry Ford, his involvement in the Michigan Cancer Consortium and other state and national organizations, his participation in major clinical trials and his dedication to Michigan’s medically underserved patients provides valued expertise and perspective to the work of the Society.

-Following graduation from Haverford College in Pennsylvania, Dr. Chapman obtained his medical degree from Cornell Medical School and completed his internal medicine residency at Henry Ford Hospital.
-His medical oncology training was at Memorial Sloan Kettering.
-Since 1981, his career at Henry Ford has evolved from staff physician to Hematology/Oncology Division Head to Director of the Josephine Ford Cancer Center.
-During his career at Henry Ford he has served on numerous hospital governance groups and he is currently Chairman of the Cancer Coordinating Committee and a member of the Josephine Ford Cancer Center Executive Group an the Department of Medicine Executive Committee.
+Following graduation from Haverford College in Pennsylvania, Dr. Chapman obtained his medical degree from Cornell University Medical School and completed his internal medicine residency at Henry Ford Hospital.
+His medical oncology training was at the Memorial Sloan Kettering Cancer Center.
+Dr. Chapman is Board Certified in Internal Medicine and Oncology.
+Since 1981, his career at Henry Ford has evolved from staff physician to Hematology/Oncology Division Head to Director of the Josephine Ford Cancer Institute.
+During his career at Henry Ford he has served on numerous hospital governance groups and he is currently Chairman of the Cancer Coordinating Committee and a member of the Josephine Ford Cancer Center Executive Group and the Department of Medicine Executive Committee.

 Access to cancer early detection, screening and treatment is a passion for Dr. Chapman.
-In 2006, he worked to secure a competitive Medicare grant to study disparities in cancer care in the African American population.
-Henry Ford Health System was awarded $5.4 million in national funding to determine if working to overcome barriers such as transportation, assistance with co-pays and facilitating cancer screenings, diagnosis and treatment could reduce disparities in cancer death rates among African-Americans.
-Since the project began, more than 3,500 African American participants have been recruited for the project and results have been significant including more than doubling the rates for breast and prostate cancer screenings.
+He secured a competitive Medicare grant to study disparities in cancer care in the African American population.
+Henry Ford Health System was awarded $5.2 million in national funding to determine if working to overcome barriers such as transportation, assistance with co-pays and facilitating cancer screenings, diagnosis and treatment could reduce disparities in cancer death rates among African-Americans.
+Since the project began in 2006, nearly 6,000 African American participants have been recruited for the project and results have been significant including more than doubling the rates for breast, colorectal, and prostate cancer screenings.